Shankhaprakshalana – Yogic Intestinal Cleanse

 Stand with the legs apart,

-fold the hands
+clasp the hands

 and turn the palms outwards.